 Ninja Foodi Corned Beef and Cabbage is the perfect St. Patrick’s Day meal to serve up a crowd or your family.
 Corned beef and cabbage is so easy in the Foodi.
+Tender juicy corned beef brisket that is paired with potatoes, carrots, and cabbage.

-Ninja Foodi is the easiest way to get perfectly cooked corned beef brisket each and every time.
+The Ninja Foodi is the easiest way to get perfectly cooked corned beef brisket each and every time.
 Add in the cabbage and you have a meal to serve up your family.

 I will walk you through how to make this Ninja Foodi corned beef!
 You will cook your corned beef for so long and then add in your veggies and get them perfectly cooked.